martinsbruveris/martinsbruveris.github.io/_posts/2024-10-10-lora-at-scale.md

 trainable params: 4,341,770 || all params: 91,918,484 || trainable%: 4.7235
 ```

-These choices result in a model that has only 4.7% of the traininable parameters of
+These choices result in a model that has only 4.7% of the trainable parameters of
 the full model.

 After implementing LoRA training and training a first model, we may find that the